 Once a request has been forwarded to the application pool, the Worker Process or w3wp.exe (outlined below) loads the ISAPI filter.
 Depending on the request, the Worker Process opens HttpRuntime.ProcessRequest and if it is an APSX page loads “aspnet_isapi.dll” as well.

-As you can see the Worker Process and the Application Pool are two very important concepts in the world of IIS.
+As you can see, the Worker Process and the Application Pool are two fundamental concepts in the world of IIS.
 Below we’re going to look further at what these two concepts actually mean:

 On the other hand, the Application Pool acts as a container.
 It contains the Worker Process and segregates multiple applications from each other.
 This is true whether they are running on one or multiple servers.
 One application pool can contain multiple websites.
 Putting it another way, an application pool is basically a group of URLs that have been served by worker processes.
 Separating applications from one another simplifies management and ensures that if one application pool experiences an error, the others do not.